The Strong Weak Man

 1. @ Background: Israel had once again turned away from God, and found themselves severely oppressed by their neighbors, the Midianites, for seven years.
 The people were reduced to hiding in caves for fear of the Midianites.
 Whenever the Israelites planted crops, the Midianite hordes would come and devour the crops, using them to feed their vast throngs and leaving nothing for Israel to eat.
 Finally, they cried out to the Lord for help, and He sent a prophet to remind them why they were being oppressed.1

-2. @ Judges 6:11-15: @ God called Gideon a mighty man of valor, but Gideon begged to differ
+2. @ Judges 6:11-15: @ God called Gideon a mighty man of valor, but Gideon begged to differ.
+He was hiding out in a winepress, the least of his father’s house, of the weakest clan in Manasseh.

 1. Have you ever been there?
 Have you ever felt too weak to engage in spiritual warfare?
 Have you ever felt like you were in serious danger of falling?